 SGH provides services in Building Engineering, Infrastructure and Special Structures, and Construction Engineering.
 Our staff is experienced in evaluating the performance of existing structures.
 We implement innovative techniques for design, analysis, and project management.
 SGH laboratories support our design and investigation work with material, mechanical, and environmental testing.
 This combination of experience, capability, and dedication to improving the practice of engineering positions SGH as a leading provider of engineering services.

-The Structures Division provides structural engineering services with emphasis on new design, repair and rehabilitation of constructed works, and investigation and performance evaluation.
-The Structural Engineer will be expected to conduct structural repair, design, and investigative projects; complete and review analysis and design calculations; execute and manage the preparation of drawings and specifications; manage project budgets and schedules; assist with mentoring of junior staff; and interact with clients.
+The Boston Repair and Rehabilitation Division provides structural engineering services with emphasis on repair and rehabilitation of constructed works, investigation and performance evaluation, and adaptive re-use of existing structures.
+The Structural Engineer will be expected to conduct structural evaluations, repair design, design, and investigative projects; complete and review analysis and design calculations; execute and manage the preparation of drawings and specifications; manage project budgets and schedules; assist with mentoring of junior staff; interact with clients; and manage construction projects.

 What You’ll Be Doing:

 - Work on a wide range of structural-engineering projects involving steel, concrete, masonry and wood structures.
 The role will focus on the repair/rehabilitation/restoration of existing buildings.